 The MATS regulation has been subject to legal challenge, and in June 2015, the U.S. Supreme Court held that the EPA unreasonably failed to consider costs in determining whether it is "appropriate and necessary" to regulate hazardous air pollutants, including mercury, from power plants.
 The Court remanded the case back to the U.S. Court of Appeals for the District of Columbia Circuit for further proceedings, but left the rule in place.
 In December 2015, the D.C.
 Circuit remanded the rule back to the EPA for further consideration while allowing MATS to remain in effect pending the EPA's finding; the Supreme Court later denied a petition challenging the lower court's decision to remand without vacating.
 On April 14, 2016, EPA issued a final supplemental finding reaffirming the MATS rule on the ground that it is supported by the cost analysis the Supreme Court required.
 That supplemental finding is under review by the D.C.
 Circuit, and the Company is unable to predict with certainty the outcome of these proceedings.
 On April 18, 2017, EPA asked the court to place that litigation in abeyance, stating that the Agency is reviewing the supplemental finding to determine whether it should be reconsidered in whole or in part.
 The court granted EPA's abeyance request on April 27, 2017, and ordered EPA to file 90-day status reports starting July 26, 2017.
-While the litigation continues to be stayed, the EPA has not issued any further official proceedings regarding the MATS rule.
 The Company is unable to predict how EPA will proceed, but any changes to the MATS rule could have a negative impact on our business.

 We remain focused on positioning the Company for short and long-term growth.
-In the quarter ended March 31, 2017, we focused on execution at our customer sites and on continual operation improvement.
+In the six months ended June 30, 2018, we focused on execution at our customer sites and on continual operation improvement.
 We continue to make refinements to all of our key products, as we continue to focus on the customer and its operations.
 In 2017, the Company closed on the acquisition from EERCF of all patent rights, including all patents and patents pending, domestic and foreign, relating to the foregoing technology.
 This acquisition positions the Company to continue its growth across North America, including the licensing of our technologies in the United States and around the world.